Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 		The state vector obtained at the end of the propagation should match with the targeted state at arrival.

 	- **Design parameters**
-		Initial and final values of the Modified Equinoctial Elements costates.
+		Initial and final values of the MEE costates.

 Hybrid method optimisation problem